darwintantuco/notes/src/content/elixir/tasks.md

 date: '2021-03-07'
 ---

+#### Tasks

+build on top of the spawn functions to provide better error reports

+and introspection

-State
+#### State

-- process that loops indefinitely
 - maintain state
-- send and receive messages
+- a process that loops indefinitely